nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 #SBATCH --hint=nomultithread
 ```

-Even though hyperthreading is enabled, the resources will generally be allocated to jobs and their tasks at the level of a physical core.
-Two different jobs will not share a physical core.
-For example, a job requesting resources for three hyperthreads will be allocated two full physical cores.
+Even though hyperthreading is enabled, resources will by default be allocated to jobs and their tasks at the level of a physical core, so two different jobs or job tasks will not share a physical core.
+For example, a job requesting resources for three threads will be allocated two full physical cores.

 **Important:** Hyperthreading can be beneficial for some codes, but it can also degrade performance in other cases.
 We therefore recommend to run a small test job with and without hyperthreading to determine the best choice.